Jarichi/Mysteries-of-Rankhra/Campaign Notes/Session Planning/Arc 1/Quests/Arc 1 - The Mysteries of Rankhra.md

 ## Session 6

+combat is intended to be some sort of a bossfight

 After the combat, the party is free to explore the settlement and speak to NPCs of interest.
 Their goal will simply be collecting information about the hunter tribe as per their mission.

 - Bleeder will mention that Bahath - in order to keep the true purpose and location of the Badawi Hunter tribe safe - will alter the memories of the party members, so if they want to retain information they'd need to write it down.